 - Psychological deterrent – An area that is well-lit gives the impression that is well-taken care off and is being closely monitored at all times.
 Hence, the area will appear daunting to potential offenders.

 - Improves community’s confidence – A well-lit area during night-time provides for a good public perception.
 A bright space is always safer than a dark one.
-Also, the community will perceive that the local authorities are vested in improving/maintaining resident’s well-being and the area’s livability/walkability.
+Also, the community will perceive that the local authorities are vested in improving/maintaining the resident’s well-being and the area’s livability/walkability.

 DO YOU KNOW?